Generic selectors

 The Passover sacrifice was on the mind of Jesus all the time even when He was talking about God’s Kingdom to come.
 Why would this be the backdrop to all of His thoughts, even when He was speaking of the times of His glory to come?
 More importantly, why did Jesus discuss His death while showing the disciples the glory of the Kingdom of God in the transfiguration?

 The answer is that the salvation of all mankind rested on a single man living a perfect life without sin.
 Jesus Christ had to consider the Passover sacrifice every minute of every single day of His life upon this earth if He was to triumph over Satan.
 Consider also that Jesus not only had to battle Satan but also the Pharisees, Sadducees, and scribes who were constantly tempting Him and seeking to kill Him.
-The enormity of His responsibility is beyond our capability to grasp.
+The enormity of His responsibility is beyond our ability to grasp.
 How long can we remain without sin?
 Though we ourselves are constantly tempted, consider what was at stake for Christ when He was tempted by Satan.

 Too often, we do not think of the sacrifice of Jesus Christ as a victory but it cannot be described in a better way because Jesus won a war for us that we would have lost.
 Paul understood that unless we, too, have the same mind toward Jesus Christ’s sacrifice, we will fall short and end up in the lake of fire and brimstone.